 Some people hate geckos.
 Some people fear them.
 Other people eat them.
 Yes, eat them.
 I’ve even seen the stray cats eating them when they can’t seem to find anything else to eat.
 Of course, the stray cats will eat most insects they can catch as well.

 There are some creatures that bother me.
 Most of them are insects, spiders and other small nuisances.
-Lizards don’t unless they’re really big and when I say big, I mean Gila Monster and Komodo Dragon big.
-Basically, only when they’re big enough to bite me.
+Lizards don’t unless they’re gigantic and when I say gigantic, I mean Gila Monster and Komodo Dragon gigantic.
+Basically, only when they’re big enough to eat me.